evoliptic/certificates_coll/README.md

 TODO list:
 ----------
-- implement the real rsa generation ------> ok but have to check for ending
+- check for validated time certifs
-- go a bit more user friendly
+- review for final